Board and Staff

 Annette’s dedication to her work, advocacy for mental health and commitment to equality exemplify her as a force for positive change in any endeavour she undertakes.

-WWDA Project: Our Site 2.0
+WWDA Project: Neve

-Project Director – Zoe Houstein
+Project Manager – Zoe Houstein

 Zoe Houstein (she/her) is a passionate advocate for human rights and accessibility, dedicated to creating a world where everyone can enjoy their rights and participate fully in society.
 With a deep commitment to inclusivity, she has made it her mission to break down barriers and champion the rights of everyone.